On the existence of tripartite graphs and n-partite graphs: Abstract

 \section{Abstract}

-A sequence of nonnegative integers is said to be realizable by a graph (i.e., graphic) if it is the degree sequence of a simple graph $G$ and such a graph $G$ is called a realization of the sequence.
-Hakimi, Havel and Erd\"{o}s-Gallai all beautifully characterized graphic sequence.
-Hoogeveen and Sierksma listed seven criteria and gave a unifying proof.
-Cai et al. contributed a facinating characterization, from which a discriminant criterion equivalent to Erd\"{o}s-Gallai Theorem can be derived.
+The degree sequence of a graph is the sequence of the degrees of its vertices.
+If $\pi$ is a degree sequence of a graph $G$, then $G$ is a realization of $\pi$ and $G$ realizes $\pi$.
+Determining when a sequence of positive integers is realizable as a degree sequence of a simple graph has received much attention.
+One of the early results, by Erd\"{o}s and Gallai, characterized degree sequences of graphs.
+The result was strengthened by Hakimi and Havel.
+Another generalization is derived by Cai et al. Hoogeveen and Sierksma listed seven criteria and gave a uniform proof.
 In addition, Gale and Ryser independently established a characterization by using network flows.
-We extend Gale and Ryser's result from bipartite graphs to tripartite graphs and even $n$-partite graphs.
-As corollaries, we give a necessary condition and a sufficient condition for the triple $(\sigma_1, \sigma_2, \sigma_3)$ to be realizable by a tripartite graph, where $\sigma_1$, $\sigma_2$ and $\sigma_3$ are all nonincreasing sequences of nonnegative integers.
+We extend Gale and Ryser's results from bipartite graphs to tripartite graphs and even $n$-partite graphs.
+As corollaries, we give a necessary condition and a sufficient condition for the triple $(\sigma_1, \sigma_2, \sigma_3)$ to be realizable by a tripartite graph, where $\sigma_1$, $\sigma_2$ and $\sigma_3$ are all non-increasing sequences of nonnegative integers.
 We also give a stronger necessary condition for $(\sigma_1, \sigma_2, \sigma_3)$ to be realizable by a tripartite graph.

-\begin{flushleft} {\em Key words and phrases:} Tripartite graph; $n$-partite graph; Degree Sequences
+\begin{flushleft} {\em Key words and phrases:} Tripartite graph; $n$-partite graph; degree sequences

 {\em Mathematics Subject Classification:} 05C07 \end{flushleft}